European carmakers go big on high-riding minis

 Overall, cash-strapped Europeans will snap up nearly 290,000 mini-SUVs this year, IHS Automotive's projections suggest.
 That's a gravity-defying 88 percent advance on last year's total and triple the number sold in 2009, the year before the Juke's arrival.

-Volkswagen (VOWG_p.DE) and South Korea's Hyundai (005380.KS), which clawed European business from mass-market rivals last year, have been caught off guard and are two years behind with their own offerings.
+Volkswagen and South Korea's Hyundai , which clawed European business from mass-market rivals last year, have been caught off guard and are two years behind with their own offerings.

 NET WIN